arvigeus/AZ-204/Learning Path/App Service.md

 - **Data In**.
 This metric is the number of bytes received across all instances.
 - **Data Out**.
 This metric is the number of bytes sent by all instances.

 You can also scale based on metrics for other Azure services.
-For example, if the web app processes requests received from a Service Bus Queue, you might want to spin up more instances of a web app if the number of items held in an Azure Service Bus Queue exceeds a critical length.

 #### How an autoscale rule analyzes metrics